ItsDrike/dotfiles/README.md

 ## What does it do

+- Automated arch installation script
-- Fully fledged ZSH configuration without the need to rely on oh-my-zsh
+- Full fledged ZSH configuration without the need to rely on oh-my-zsh
   - oh-my-zsh configuration is also supported, but it is off by default, adjust [`.zshrc`](home/.zshrc) to enable it
   - Even though enabling it is an option, it is not a necessary thing to do, oh-my-zsh has a lot of code that is mostly irrelevant and unused, these dotfiles give you the ability to completely avoid it, if you desire to do so
 - Custom [prompt](home/.config/sh/theme), both for oh-my-zsh configuration or for standalone usage